PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

 }
 ```

-Write a test to now include a greeting in the language of your choice and you should see how simple it is to extend our amazing function.
+Write a test for a greeting in your chosen language and see how simple it is to extend our function.

 ### Functionality Extraction

-You could argue that maybe our function is getting a little big.
-The simplest refactor for this would be to extract out some functionality into another function.
+You could argue our function is getting large.
+The simplest refactor would be extracting functionality into another function:

 ```rust,ignore
 pub fn greet(name: &str, language: &str) -> String {